-1. For the fiscal year ended31 December 2021 2.
+1. For the fiscal year ended .31 December 2022 2.
 SEC Identification Number A200201756 3.
 BIR Tax Identification No 216-303-212-000 4.
 Exact name of issuer as specified in its charter ROBINSONS RETAIL HOLDINGS, INC. 5.
-Pasig City, Philippines Province, Country or other jurisdiction of incorporation or organization 6.
+Province, Country or other jurisdiction of incorporation or organization 6.
 (SEC Use Only) Industry Classification Code: 7.
-43rd Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Sts., Ortigas Center, Pasig City Metro Manila Address of principal office 1600 Postal Code 8. ( Issuer's telephone number, including area code 9. ] Not ApplicableFormer name, former address, and former fiscal ye 10.
-Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
-4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common shares 1,512,010,200 11.
-Are any or all of these securities listed on a Stock l Yes [/] No [] If yes, state the name of such stock exchange and t PHILIPPINE STOCK EXCHANGE - COMMO

-12. Check whether the issuer:
+43rd Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Sts., Ortigas Center, Pasig City Metro Manila Address of principal office 1600 Postal Code 8.
+(632) 635-07-51 Issuer's telephone number, including area code 9.
+Not Applicable Former name, former address, and former fiscal years.
+10. Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
+4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common shares 1,479,176,140 11.
+Are any or all of these securities listed on a Stock Yes [/] No [] If yes, state the name of such stock exchange and the PHILIPPINE STOCK EXCHANGE - COMMO 12.
+Check whether the issuer: